Make (formerly Integromat) vs n8n

 Pros

-• Visual workflow builder with intuitive drag-and-drop interface
+• Visual workflow builder with advanced logic, routing, and data transformation

-• Competitive pricing with generous free tier for testing
+• Competitive pricing with generous free tier and flexible execution-based billing

 Cons